NixOS/nix.dev/source/tutorials/first-steps/nix-language.md

 ```

 :::{note}
-The Nix language by default uses lazy evaluation, and will only compute values when needed.
+The Nix language uses lazy evaluation, and `nix repl` by default only computes values when needed.

-Some examples show results of strict evaluation for clarity.
+Some examples show a fully evaluated data structure for clarity.
 If your output does not match the example, try prepending `:p` to the input expression.
+This will compute more of the returned value before showing it.

 Example: